Alex1304/botrino/website/docs/command-extension/subcommands.md

 }
 ```

+If let's say the prefix is `!` and the top level command is named `top`, sending `!top sub` in chat will make the bot reply with "This is a subcommand!".

 :::info
+The `Mono<Void> run(CommandContext)` method of the top level command will not be run if the subcommand is triggered.
+:::

+:::tip
 `inheritFrom(this)` allows to inherit some settings from the parent command, such as privilege, scope, error handler and rate limit.
 It won't inherit aliases, action, documentation and subcommands.
 You are not required to call it if you don't want those properties to be inherited.
 :::

-:::tip
-If you have a very complex command with many subcommands, it might be better to store your subcommand instances in private fields instead of nesting them, and make your `subcommands()` method return `Set.of(field1, field2, ...)`.
-:::

 ## Command classes as subcommands

-If the code of your subcommand is quite complex, you may prefer to declare your subcommand by creating a class implementing `Command` instead:
+If the code of your subcommand is quite complex, you may prefer to declare your subcommand by creating a class implementing `Command` instead.
+The advantage of this approach is that you can reuse the subcommand class for more than one top-level command, and write code with the same flexibility as regular commands.

 ```java
 package com.example.myproject;